Disputes about animals in a body corporate

 You need to understand your scheme’s animal by-laws if you want to have an animal on the property.

-If you disagree about your body corporate committee’s decision not to allow you to have an animal on the property, you can:
+If you disagree with your body corporate’s decision about approving or not approving an animal within the scheme, you can:

 Adjudicators’ decisions